whisthq/whist/ecs-host-service/README.md

 For more details, see the comments and deferred cleanup function at the beginning of `main()`.

+For a list of changes made to the ECS agent codebase, see [the README in `ecsagent/agent`](./ecsagent/agent/README.md).

 ## Styling

 We use `goimports` and `golint` for Golang linting and coding standards.
 These are automatically installed when running `make format` or `make lint`.